YITH WooCommerce Stripe offers three different payment options:

 - Elements Checkout: shows an embedded form hosted by Stripe and certified.

 Whatever the form selected, the transaction is always handled by Stripe and never by your own server.

-Yet, some users require the PCI compliance to certify that all the card sensitive data are treated safely, especially when it’s your site that receives (even if it does not store) the card details.
-In this case we recommend using Elements Checkout, even if it’s always required that an official institution certifies the site PCI compliance.
+Yet, some users require PCI compliance to certify that all the card sensitive data are treated safely, especially when it’s your site that receives (even if it does not store) the card details.
+In this case, we recommend using Elements Checkout, even if it’s always required that an official institution certifies the site’s PCI compliance.